 Due to the mixed year groups in our school structure, Science units are taught on a two-year rolling programme, with the exception of Y1 and Y2 who are taught through differentiated tasks.
 This ensures progression between year groups and guarantees all topics are covered.

 Activities are planned to allow pupils to develop key knowledge, concepts and skills and to progress according to their ability.
 Activities within classes are matched to specific ability groups.
 Opportunities are planned for open investigations that allow differentiation by outcome.
 Pupils are presented with a range of activities.
+Scientific enquiry skills are covered throughout the units and are progressive.
+Key symbols have been introduced to make it explicitly clear to the children which key enquiry skill they are focusing on in particular lesson.
+This begins in EYFS and continues through KS1 and into KS2.
+This allows the children to be clearer about their own learning and make links between concepts and ideas.

 Recording in Science